HW-SWeL/GTP-RDF/Docker/README.md

 The Guide to Pharmacology containers will download and use the latest data release, and provide the Virtuoso SPARQL endpoint and the [Lodestar Linked Data explorer](http://ebispot.github.io/lodestar/) developed by the [EBI](http://www.ebi.ac.uk/).

+The Guide to Pharmacology Docker Images and these instructions are based on the [Open PHACTS Docker Images](https://github.com/openphacts/ops-docker/blob/121f73d4cb561e1557c050f5ccb97db08b3c0a0d/README.md).